ll4strw/irods_easybuild/README.md

 ```

-Is it nonetheless possible to build iRODS using `GCC` instead of `Clang` by using
+Is it nonetheless possible to build iRODS and icommands using `GCC` instead of `Clang` by using

 ```
 # cat irods-4.3.0-GCC-11.2.0.eb